-- > Meeting the academic pre-requisites for the placement course - > Ensuring you are enrolled in any placement courses for the relevant semester - > Checking student emails and other communication channels (Placement Hub) regularly
+- > meeting the academic pre-requisites for the placement course - > ensuring you are enrolled in any placement courses for the relevant semester - > checking student emails and other communication channels (Placement Hub) regularly

-To prepare for my placement prior to Placement Release, I understand that I must:

-- □ Review and comply with the Clinical Handbook, Professional Practice Hub Studydesk, Important Dates, Clinical Calendar and Mandatory Document list. - □ Submit my mandatory documents by the deadlines provided on the Important Dates. - □ Declare any extenuating circumstances via the special consideration section on InPlace. - □ Provide any extra requirements requested by your Placement facility. - □ Be available to attend placement at any time in the semester I am enrolled including semester breaks and exam periods. - □ Submit any preferences and expressions of interest. - □ Acknowledge that I may not be given a placement at my preferred location and that I may be required to travel to attend placement.

-To prepare for my placement After Placement Release, I will:

-- □ Organise leave, personal commitments, USQ Placement Uniform and ID Card etc - $\hfill\square$ Ensure I am familiar with the insurance and emergency information. - □ Apply for accommodation and clinical bursary's if applicable. - □ Attempt to swap with another student, submit a review or drop the clinical placement course by two weeks prior to placement commencement date if I am unable to attend my allocated placement.

-During and after my placement, I will:

-- □ Present professionally in my uniform with my ID Card. - □ Abide by professional expectations, codes, standard and practices for nurses. - □ Comply with fatigue management policies and manage own work so it doesn't impact placement - □ Notify my supervisor, examiner and USQ Placements Team of any absences - □ Report any incidents while on placement as per the guidelines - □ Keep copies of all my assessments and timesheets. - □ Notify the placement team of any makeup requirements
+To pro epare for my placement prior to placement release, I understand that I must: Review and comply with the 2023 Professional Practice Experience Handbook, Professional Practice Hub StudyDesk, Important Dates, Clinical Calendar and Mandatory Document list.
+Submit my Mandatory Documents by the deadlines provided on the Important Dates document.
+Declare any extenuating circumstances via the special consideration section on InPlace.
+Provide any extra requirements requested by my Placement Facility.
+Be available to attend placement at any time in the semester I am enrolled including semester breaks and exam periods.
+Submit any preferences and expressions of interest.
+To pro epare for my placement after placement release, I will: □ Organise leave, personal commitments, UniSQ Placement Uniform and my ID Card etc. □ Ensure I am familiar with the insurance and emergency information. □ Apply for accommodation and a financial Clinical Bursary via the UniSQ Scholarships Website if applicable. □ Attempt to swap with another student, submit a review or drop the clinical placement course by two weeks prior to placement commencement date if I am unable to attend my allocated placement.
+During and after my placement, I will: Always present professionally in my uniform with my ID card.
+Comply with fatigue management policies and manage own work so it doesn't impact placement on my placement. . , , operation, management and per trie constitution of the constitutio - · · · · · · · · · · · · · · · · · · · Notify the Placement Team of any make-up requirements.

-COVID-19 requirements:
+Professional Practice Experience Handbook for Nursing Students